cilium/cilium/Documentation/gettingstarted.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this tutorial, we'll use a container running a simple HTTP server to represent a microservice application which we will refer to a *app1*.
+In this tutorial, we'll use a container running a simple HTTP server to represent a microservice application which we will refer to as *app1*.
 As a result, we will start this container with the label "id=app1", so we can create Cilium security policies for that service.